-The new standard complements existing health and safety legislation, employers (including NHS employers) have a general duty of care to protect staff from threats and violence at work.
-The standard delivers a risk-based framework that supports a safe and secure working environment for NHS staff, safeguarding them against abuse, aggression and violence.
+Employers (including NHS employers) have a general duty of care to protect staff from threats and violence at work.
+The Standard delivers a risk-based framework that supports a safe and secure working environment for NHS staff, safeguarding them against abuse, aggression, and violence.

-The standard has been developed in partnership with the Social Partnership Forum and its subgroups, including trade unions and the Workforce Issues and Violence Reduction Groups.
-It was endorsed by the Social Partnership Forum on 15 December 2020.
+The Standard was developed in partnership with the national SPF.
+It was endorsed by the SPF on 15 December 2020.

 The definition of an emergency worker in the 2018 Act, goes beyond specific titles and jobs, and extends to persons whose roles brings them within the definition, for the NHS this is:

 - A person employed for the purposes of providing or engaged to provide NHS health services – and whose general activities in doing so involve face to face interaction with (i) individuals receiving the services or (ii) with other members of the public.

 - A person employed for the purposes of providing or engaged to provide services in the support of the provision of NHS health services – and whose general activities in doing so involve face to face interaction with (i) individuals receiving the services or (ii) with other members of the public.